statiqdev/Website/input/web/content-and-data/archives.md

 An archive is defined as a normal [template](xref:web-templates) that contains special metadata.
 When Statiq Web sees the metadata below it will process the file as an archive and produce the archive outputs.
 Archives are processed in the `Archive` [pipeline](xref:pipelines-and-modules).

 There are two types of archive pages that the pipeline can produce from a single archive file: _indexes_ and _groups_.
 To illustrate the difference, consider a blog where each post contains one or more tags.
-You probabably want a single _index_ page that lists all the available tags.
+You probably want a single _index_ page that lists all the available tags.
 You probably also want individual _group_ pages for each tag that lists the blog posts containing that tag, and you may want those lists of posts to be paginated and ordered.

 A single archive file can produce both types of output documents.
 The template in the file is used for both, and you can tell whether an index or a group is being rendered by whether or not the document contains the `GroupKey` metadata key which contains the group value.
 For example, in a Razor archive template you might have the following: